pfraces-graveyard/git-install/README.md

 Using the same file, **pacman** packages can take benefit of **npm** metada like `name` and `version` entries

-To install your project dependencies, execute the CLI
+To install your dependencies, use the CLI

 ```
 pacman